 Bridge St/Church Lane – entire length

-Marsh Lane – from Grove lane junction to the speed limit
+Marsh Road – from Grove lane junction to the speed limit

 Footpaths (Pedestrian, Cycle and Equestrian access) – improvements to the footpaths, especially those linking Great Kimble and Little Kimble.
 Particularly important are the part of the Aylesbury Ring Footpath from Grove Lane to Church Lane near Great Kimble School (GLK39 and GLK38A), the footpath which links to this footpath from Little Kimble Station (GLK37) and access under the railway line at the A4010/B4009junction.
 The surface needs to be suitable for primarily pedestrian access but cater for cyclists and equestrian traffic whilst being sympathetic to the rural environment.